sqlparser/sqlflow_public/grabit/readme.md

 ```

 #### 2. optionType
-You may collect SQL script from various source such as database, github repo, file system.
+You may collect SQL scripts from various sources such as database, Github repo, file system.
-This parameter tells grabit where the SQL scripts comes from.
+This parameter tells grabit where the SQL scripts come from.

 Available values for this parameter:
 - 1: database